Jacksonville State University

 Is Jacksonville State University Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Jacksonville State University earn a median of $45,235, roughly in line with national averages for graduates.
+Ten years out, alumni of Jacksonville State University earn a median of $45,235, roughly in line with the national average for college graduates.

 Earnings Trajectory